Fematich/mlengine-boilerplate/README.md

 ```

 # ToDos
-We are working to add the following functionalities ASAP:
+We are working to add the following functionalities:
+- hypertune
 - tensorflow-transform
-- hypertune

 [1] MLEngine-Boilerplate requires both Tensorflow as Apache Beam and currently Tensorflow on Windows only supports Python 3.5.x